mgechev/angularjs-in-patterns/README.md

 ![Interpreter](./images/interpreter.png "Fig. 6")

-Inside its `$parse` service, AngularJS has its own interpreter of expressions.
-The described language is simplified and modified version of JavaScript.
+Inside its `$parse` service, AngularJS has its own interpreter of a DSL.
+The used DSL is simplified and modified version of JavaScript.
+The main differences between the JavaScript expressions and AngularJS expressions that AngularJS expressions:

+- may contain filters with UNIX like pipe syntax
+- don't throw any errors
+- don't have any flow control statements
+- are evaluated in given context (the context of the current `$scope`)

 Inside the `$parse` service are defined two main components:

 ```JavaScript